-3.3 Design transportation systems to minimize fragmentation and maintain the ecological functioning of the green infrastructure network.
+- 3.3 Design transportation systems to minimize fragmentation and maintain the ecological functioning of the green infrastructure network. - a.

-a.
 Provide wildlife and water-based fauna with safe passage under or across roads, sidewalks, and trails as appropriate.
 Consider the use of arched or bottomless culverts or bridges when existing structures are replaced, or new roads are constructed.

-This application is for the development of a single lot and does not involve new roads, bridges, or trails.
+This PPS is for development of a single lot and does not involve new roads, bridges, or trails.